First Horizon Corporation (FHN): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1864 Founded as First National Bank of Memphis Established a national banking association to provide financial services during the Civil War era.
+1864 Founded as First National Bank of Memphis.
+Established the first nationally chartered bank in Memphis, providing essential financial infrastructure during the Civil War.

 First Horizon Corporation (FHN) Ownership Structure